 Let me go against the grain and say the world doesn’t need more beekeepers.
 It needs more bee caretakers.
 Let me explain.

 Bees are not declining because beekeepers are.
 In fact, the opposite is true.
 The declining number of bees is leading to the collapse of the beekeeping business.
 Why are the numbers declining so rapidly?

-Pesticide and herbicide use has greatly increased with the practice of monoculture.
+Pesticide and herbicide use have greatly increased with the practice of monoculture.
 These days we have large tracts of land covered in a single species of plant, such as corn.
 We go further to weed out any other type of plants and flowers.

 Bees need a varied diet just like we do, and this specialization robs the bees of their dietary requirements.
 These farms are not run by beekeepers, yet their practices have a direct negative effect on the bees.